Racial and Ethnic Relations/SOCY 240

 b.
 Students will examine the possibility of ethnic change including “new ethnicities” as an outcome of assimilation.

 The course utilizes a mix of instructional methods.
 New material will be introduced in lectures complemented by a variety of textual resources including video and the Internet; readings assigned outside of class reinforce topics.
-Lecture topics are geared to research projects.
-Projects are organized around questions that can be investigated using sociological research methods like observation and interviews.
+Lecture topics are geared to research projects whereby questions can be investigated using sociological research methods including observation and interviews.
+Class meetings are in M126 which is a “Smart Room” equipped with Internet capability for instructional purposes.

 The course relies on a perspective that emphasizes the social construction of ethnicity and race in a historical context.
 While racial and ethnic identities are not natural phenomena, they have consequences for identity, culture, and the relations of groups and individuals.
-This perspective is represented by the course text: Ethnicity and Race by S. Cornell and D. Hartmann which is in the 2d edition (2007) although the 1st edition is acceptable and can be purchased online at a considerable saving.
-It is supplemented by readings and other material available through the QCC Library’s electronic resources and the Internet (see below).
+This perspective is represented by the course text: Ethnicity and Race by S. Cornell and D. Hartmann (2007); the 1st edition can be purchased online at a considerable saving.
+The course text is supplemented by readings and other material available through the QCC Library’s electronic resources and the Internet (see below).
 Reading is essential for a higher level of understanding and must be incorporated into written submissions for a maximum grade.
-An expanding list of supplementary resources – newspaper and magazine articles, video, and web sites - should also be consulted (see below)
+An expanding list of supplementary resources – newspaper and magazine articles, video, and web sites - should also be consulted (see below).

+This is a writing intensive course.
 Research projects that result in written reports are the basis for a course grade.
-Four research projects are assigned which correspond to the topics in the course outline; individual projects are graded for an understanding of class discussions and the course text, which put a premium on notetaking and reading.
+Four research projects are assigned which correspond to the topics in the course outline.
+Projects are graded for an understanding of class discussions and the course text.
+This puts a premium on notetaking and reading.
+Lectures are referenced to the required text and supplementary sources identified on this syllabus.
+This makes it incumbent on students to take representative notes in class.
+Note taking creates a personal student text that complements the assigned text.
+Class notes are not available online so that students can more closely attend to the class conversation.
+In this writing-intensive class, writing (in longhand) is integral to how learning happens.

 A first draft will be presented in class in a seminar format.
 Class presentations are intended to underscore key teaching points.
-In this writing-intensive class, students have the opportunity to revise this version and submit a second draft within one week of class presentations.
+In this writing-intensive class, students have the opportunity to revise this in-class presentation and submit a second draft within one week.

 Accommodations for Students with Disabilities